 If you don’t have an answer to that question, then now’s the time to find one!
 The best incident response is the one that’s planned, rehearsed, and perfected ahead of time, ready to be rolled out seamlessly if and when disaster strikes.

 Work with your IT team on developing responses to all possible threats you might face.
 Consider what actions will be needed, who will take responsibility for them, and whether they have the skills and knowledge necessary to do so.
 Make sure everyone understands their role and hold regular drills to keep the procedure fresh in everybody’s minds.

 For organizations that deal with particularly sensitive data — think government or defense suppliers, for example — it may be wise to consider adopting a more advanced security framework.
-Industry-standard protocols like the NIST Framework and the CIS Benchmark offer you standards, guidelines, and best practices to manage cyber security risks in critical environments, protecting both your business and your clients from threat.
+Industry-standard protocols like the NIST Framework and the CIS Benchmark offer you standards, guidelines, and best practices to manage cybersecurity risks in critical environments, protecting both your business and your clients from a threat.

 And finally, the Golden Rule…

 If in Doubt, Leave It to the Experts